-Permission to make digital or hard copies of all or part of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
-Copyrights for components of this work owned by others than ACM must be honored.
-Abstracting with credit is permitted.
-To copy otherwise, or republish, to post on servers or to redistribute to lists, requires prior specific permission and/or a fee.
-Request permissions from permissions@acm.org.

-language models for specific medical language and adapt them to incorporate semantic search.
+Permission to make digital or hard copies of part or all of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
+Copyrights for third-party components of this work must be honored.
+For all other uses, contact the owner/author(s).
+ICMHI 2023, May 12-14, 2023, Kyoto, Japan language models for specific medical language and adapt them to incorporate semantic search.
 This allows us to match freely dictated natural language requests with structured request codes used in the hospital information system, streamlining the process of requesting medical services and reducing the time and effort required to navigate complex interfaces.